jiancf-mendoza/ECE2112-PA3/README.md

 Store the two results in toyota and pontiac, respectively.
 Do not use a hard-coded row number to locate either model.
 - ## What Happened?
+  The code uses boolean indexing (cars['Model'] == '...') to dynamically search for specific car models without hardcoding row indices.
+First, it filters the dataset for 'Toyota Corolla' and stores the entire matching row in toyota.
+Next, it filters for 'Pontiac Firebird' and stores the result in pontiac; however, it misses the requirement to restrict pontiac to only the Model, mpg, hp, and wt columns (e.g., using pontiac[['Model', 'mpg', 'hp', 'wt']]).
+Both filtered outputs are then printed to the console with descriptive labels.
 - ## Implementation
 ```python
 toyota = cars[cars['Model'] == 'Toyota Corolla']